 —Pothole as pledges hit $15bn, The Australian, 29 October 2007

-A good example is the east-west road tunnel proposed in the Eddington report Investing in Transport and now billed as the
+A good example is the East West Link, first proposed in the 2008 Eddington report Investing in Transport and subsequently pursued as the

-number one transport priority of the Baillieu Government.
-Consultants for the Eddington report found that the complete package of road and rail projects had benefits of $11.1 billion and costs of $15.0 billion (in present-value terms), while the rail projects alone had benefits equal to costs, at $7.9 billion.
+number one transport priority of the former Napthine Government.
+It was already evident at the time of the Eddington report that the Link didn’t stack up; its consultants found that the complete package of road and rail projects had benefits of $11.1 billion and costs of $15.0 billion (in present-value terms), while the rail projects alone had benefits equal to costs, at $7.9 billion.
 In what appears to be a half-hearted attempt to conceal the poor economics, no figures were stated for the road project alone.
-Simple subtraction, however, reveals costs of $7.1 billion and benefits no greater than $3.2 billion: in other words, the road would generate less than $1 for every $2 spent on it!
+Simple subtraction, however, reveals costs of $7.1 billion and benefits no greater than $3.2 billion: in other words, the road would generate less than $1 for every $2 spent on it.

 Of course, none of this stops road lobbyists ignoring all the evidence and lambasting public transport as a kind of cancer that destroys economies: